bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-06-in-the-mood-for-love.md

 The film never tells you it’s about any of that, of course.
 Wong’s porous, often headily non-verbal filmmaking trusts us to feel the lovers’ ennui and melancholy – and further, to identify it within ourselves – via its sheer accumulation of sounds, images and sense memories: be it the damp wraiths of steam swirling from an opened noodle container, the warm, vinyl-roughened croon of Nat King Cole on the soundtrack or the impossible lobby-card beauty of Tony Leung and Maggie Cheung, both preserved here in their ravishing prime, and somehow convincing as ordinary mortals made movie-star beautiful by love.

 We’re living through a fairly stifled age of visual storytelling, as the televisual pull of streaming culture encourages filmmakers to think smaller and more literal.
 As moving as its relationship study is, anybody who thinks of _In the Mood for Love_, however, thinks first of those sensory flourishes and grace notes – it’s a film that even, somehow, has a signature scent.
 Its visual and sonic fragments cumulatively evoke not just a firmly past time and place but a mood, a feeling, a sorrow that drifts from the film’s world to ours.
 That must account for its enduring, even increasing, popularity: it lingers like an unrequited crush.

-**Guy Lodge, bfi.org.uk
+**Guy Lodge, bfi.org.uk**
-<![if !supportLineBreakNewLine]>
-<![endif]>**

 **Wong Kar-Wai on ‘In the Mood for Love’**
 _Do you know why it took so long for this film to coalesce into its final form?_

 The project had a very complicated evolution.
 It goes back to 1997, when we had the idea of making two films back-to-back, one before the handover of Hong Kong, the other after.
 The first of these was supposed to be _Summer in Beijing_, starring Maggie Cheung and Tony Leung, but we couldn’t reach an agreement about filming in Beijing with the China Film Bureau and so we had to give up.
 But the actors were still onside, and I didn’t want to let the project die.
 My first idea was to go ahead with _Summer in Beijing_ – with ‘Beijing’ now being a restaurant in Macau.
 That led to the thought of making a film about food and we came up with three strands of story, one about a chef, one about a writer in the 60s and one about a delicatessen owner.
 At that time Maggie was supposed to be doing _Memoirs of a Geisha_ for Steven Spielberg, so we thought we had only a short time to get it done.
 We planned the story about the delicatessen owner and then moved on to the one about the writer – at which point I realised that the one about the writer was the only one I really wanted to make.